JorgeMag96/JorgeMag96/README.md

 A Software Engineer specializing in Java technologies and Amazon Web Services.
 Professional experience with the techonologies listed in the **toolbox** below.

+I'm always learning new technologies and figuring out ways to integrate them to the projects I'm currently working on.

 ---

 🧰 Toolbox